Schedule of Rates and Dues – Effective as of 1 January 2026

 Article 13

 A passenger fee is to be paid for each passenger of a tourist vessel and cruise ship.
-The fee is ISK 226 per passenger.
-The Master, agent or owner of a passenger vessel must deliver information on the number of passengers to the port authorities for the collection of the fee.
-Masters, agents or owners of the vessels that conduct regular passenger transport services must submit information on passenger numbers per trip on a monthly basis.
+The fee is ISK 245 per passenger.
+The Master, agent, or owner of a passenger vessel must deliver information on the number of passengers to the port authorities for the collection of the fee.
+Masters, agents, or owners of the vessels that conduct regular passenger transport services must submit information on passenger numbers per trip on a monthly basis.
 The information must be submitted no later than on the 10th of each month for the previous month.
-Passenger count for cruise vessels will be charged according to the Safeseanet report.
-If the above parties do not submit the information on passenger numbers, the number of passengers for the period in question may be estimated or a 25% surcharge added if the submission of passenger numbers is delayed for more than 20 days.
+In the event that the above parties do not submit the information on passenger numbers, the number of passengers for the period in question may be estimated or a 25% surcharge added if the submission of passenger numbers is delayed in excess of 20 days.

 Charges for water and electricity